rapka/hyperbreeder/README.md

 # Hyperbreeder

 Hyperbreeder is an idle game.
 It's built using Electron and Svelte.
+You can play it [here](https://rapka.github.io/hyperbreeder/)

-This repo is open source as development continues through alpha.
+This repo is open source as development continues through alpha, but this is subject to change.

-## To Use
+## Local Development

-To clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
-From your command line:

 ```bash
 # Clone this repository